openid/ipsie-common-requirements-profile/draft-saxe-ipsie-common-requirements-profile.md

 (to be removed later: note the following bullets are related to https://github.com/openid/ipsie/issues/80)
 * Alternative authentication mechanisms that bypass federated authentication MAY be supported by IPSIE compliant applications at all SL levels.
 These mechanisms are commonly known as "break-glass" accounts.
   * These mechanisms MUST be disabled by default and MAY be enabled on an individual user basis.
 The mechanism of enablement is not specified by IPSIE.
   * Alternative authentication mechanisms MUST meet the minimum requirements of IPSIE authentication, including the use of multifactor authentication.
-Phishing resistant authentication is RECOMMENDED.
+   * Phishing resistant authentication is RECOMMENDED.
   * Alterntive authentication mechanisms MUST be disabled through an identity provisioning protocol when the user's account is disabled or deleted from the application to prevent access to the account.

 (to be removed later: note the following bullets are related to https://github.com/openid/ipsie/issues/81 and https://github.com/openid/ipsie/issues/75)
-* Encryption of assertions passed through the front or back channel MUST be offered by identity providers and MAY be used by applications.
+* Encryption of assertions passed through the back channel MUST be offered by identity providers and MAY be used by applications.
+* Assertions passed through the front channel MUST be encrypted.
 * Pairwise identifiers to prevent correlation of the user's activities across multiple RPs MUST be offered by identity providers and MAY be used by applications.

-* (to be removed later: note the following bullets are related to https://github.com/openid/ipsie/issues/93)
+(to be removed later: note the following bullets are related to https://github.com/openid/ipsie/issues/93)
 * Subject identifiers may not be globally unique in the absence of additional information.
 To ensure subject identifier uniqueness RP's MUST use both the subject identifier and a tenant identifier to create globally unique subjects that are bound to the tenant.

-* (to be removed later: note the following bullet is related to https://github.com/openid/ipsie/issues/94)
+(to be removed later: note the following bullet is related to https://github.com/openid/ipsie/issues/94)
 * All federation transactions MUST originate from the RP.
-Federation requests SHALL NOT originate from the IdP.
+* Federation requests SHALL NOT originate from the IdP.

 # Security Considerations

 TODO Security
-* Alternative authN mechanisms security risks
+* Alternative authN mechanisms/break glass security risks

 # IANA Considerations